Made in IRELAND! PREMIUM QUALITY

-The way that a Claddagh ring is worn on the hand is usually intended to convey the wearer's romantic availability, or lack thereof.
+The way that a Claddagh ring is worn on the hand is usually intended to traditionally convey the wearer's romantic availability, or lack thereof.

 The person wearing the ring is not in any serious relationship, and may in fact be single and looking for a relationship: "their heart is open."

-4) When the ring is on the left hand ring finger and facing inward toward the body, it generally means that the person wearing the ring is married."
+Worn on the left hand ring finger and facing inward toward the body.

 Source: Murphy, Colin, and Donal O'Dea (2006) The Feckin' Book of Everything Irish.
 New York, Barnes & Noble. p.126 ISBN 0-7607-8219-9

 Claddagh isn't the easiest phonetically spelled word.
 Most commonly people leave letters out, like cladagh, claddah, or cladah, or add extras like claddaugh, clauddagh or cladaugh.
 Some get really creative by searching for clatter, cladder, clauda or claudia rings.
 However you decide to spell it, the claddagh ring can express your love for another, for your heritage, or for its traditional meaning.